Trent's Last Case (novel): Stage

 The novel was adapted into a stage production by John Arden McClure, which premiered in January 2013 at the Broadway Onstage Live Theatre in Eastpointe, Michigan.
 It starred McClure as Trent, Daniel Woitulewicz as Cupples, Elizabeth Rager as Bunner, Stella Rothe as Mabel Manderson, Patrick John Sharpe as Marlowe, and Jack Abella as Sigsbee Manderson.

 Radio

 The novel was adapted for the BBC National Programme in January 1934.
 It was later serialised in 1950; and a further dramatisation was broadcast for the Home Service in 1963, starring Richard Hurndall.
 Another radio adaptation was broadcast on BBC Radio 4 in December 1986 with Martin Jarvis in the title role.

+A radio adaptation starring Ronald Colman was aired on 7 December 1953 on the American radio show Suspense.